 ...achieved a successful first hover on Tuesday, September 13th, a first hover taxi on Wednesday, September 14th and a record five minute cruise flight to 400 feet altitude with a peak speed of 80 knots on Wednesday, September 21st.
 The helicopter was a modified Robinson R44 test piloted by Captain Ric Webb of OC Helicopters.

 The flight on September 21, 2016 lasted for five minutes at 400 ft (120 m) and 80 kt (148 km/h), and landing with 80% of its reserve power.
 With better batteries, the Tier 1 Robinson R44 will be expected to fly for 150 minutes and lift a payload of 600 lb (272 kg).

-On December 7, 2018, Tier 1’s Robinson 44 set the record for the farthest distance traveled by an electric helicopter.
-The vehicle covered over 30 nm (55 km) at an average speed of 80 kt (148 km/h) at the Los Alamitos Army Airfield under a special airworthiness certificate issued by the FAA.
-This has set a Guinness World Record.
+On December 7, 2018, the e-R44 1st Generation helicopter set the Guinness World Record for the farthest distance traveled by an electric helicopter.
+The vehicle covered over 34 miles (55 km) at an average speed of 92 mph (148 km/h) and at an altitude of 800 ft (244 m) at the Los Alamitos Army Airfield (California, USA) under a special airworthiness certificate issued by the FAA.
+Captain Ric Webb of OC Helicopters was the test pilot.

 Cruise speed: 92 mph (148)